tazama-lf/docs/Guides/docs-style-guide.md

 **Consistency:** Maintain a consistent structure in the text, using bullet points or numbered lists for step-by-step instructions.
 This helps in readability and easy navigation.
 We recommend [The Ultimate Markdown Cheat Sheet/ numbered lists and bullets](https://github.com/lifeparticle/Markdown-Cheatsheet?tab=readme-ov-file#lists).

 **Headings and Structure:** Use multiple levels of numbered headings; see the [Tazama Contribution Guide](https://github.com/tazama-lf/docs/blob/main/Community/Tazama-Contribution-Guide.md) for an example.
 This helps in organizing content logically and makes it easier to navigate.
-Use sentence case for all headings — capitalize only the first word and proper nouns, e.g., `## Code formatting` not `## Code Formatting`.
+Use Capitlize each word for all headings e.g., `## Code Formatting` not `## Code formatting`.
 We recommend [The Ultimate Markdown Cheat Sheet/ headings](https://github.com/lifeparticle/Markdown-Cheatsheet?tab=readme-ov-file#headings).

 **Table of Contents:** Include a table of contents at the top of the page and link to the top of the page at intervals throughout the document.